 The continuum of care serves as a guide for identifying a permanent living arrangement for a child.
-It is based on a child's best interest of staying as close to his/her family of origin, culture and identity as is safe and healthy.
+It is based on a child's best interest of staying as close to his/her family of origin, culture and identity as possible.

-Although care options closest to a 'family' environment, each child faces unique challenges which must be carefully considered before a final choice is made.
+Although a 'family' environment is ideal, each child faces unique challenges which must be carefully considered.

 Here are the options on the continuum: